British Southern Campaign

 "It is the King's intention that an attack should be made against the Southern Colonies with a view to the conquest and possession of Georgia and South Carolina." - Lord George Germain in a letter to Sir Henry Clinton

 Lord George Germain, the Secretary of State for America, trusted reports of high loyalist sentiment in the southern colonies, which were exaggerated by former royal governors and notable loyalists.
 American loyalist support never matched expectations, frustrating British efforts in the region.
-Germain's position entailed executing the decisions of the ministry and communicating the wishes of the king and his cabinet to the military commanders in America.
+Germain executed the decisions of the ministry and communicated the wishes of the king and his cabinet to the military commanders in America.
 Economic considerations and relative proximity to British possessions in the Caribbean also influenced the British shift in strategy.
 The wealth of the southern colonies helped finance the American war effort.
 Additionally, with the entrance of France into the war as an American ally in 1778, the British sought to protect their sugar islands in the Caribbean and conquer French possessions there.

 On December 29, 1778, a British expeditionary force of 3,500 men from New York, under the command of Lieutenant Colonel Archibald Campbell, captured Savannah, Georgia.
 Joined by a British force marching overland from British East Flordia, commanded by Brigadier General Augustine Prevost, Prevost sent Campbell with 1,000 men to capture Augusta, Georgia on the Savannah River and to recruit local loyalists.